AlexPavlou/MyDotfiles/README.md

 - True Fullscreen, alt-F makes the window as big as the whole screen
 - shiftview, not really a patch but alt-g does the trick
 - vanity gaps, gaps, consistent through different layouts
-- Layouts
+- Layouts (needs some work)
 - notitle, windows have no title on the bar, *also easily removable*
 - underline tags, tags in use have a little bar beneath them, looks good
-- status2d, allows for a colored bar, the tags use it
+- status2d, allows for a colored bar, the tags, as well as slsatus use it

 St/Dmenu and Dwmblocks have the patches they came with -xresources